-An experienced Business Consultant is available, by appointment, to meet with you at the centre or at your place of business if preferred.
-They can help with most questions about small business and provide you with the information you need to get your business going and keep it running successfully.
+An experienced Business Consultant is available, by appointment, to meet with you at the center or at your place of business if preferred.
+They can help with most questions about small businesses and provide you with the information you need to get your business going and keep it running successfully.
 If there are questions they can't answer they will steer you to the sources of more specialized information.

 They have two locations in Renfrew County to serve you:

 Pembroke: 9 International Drive, Pembroke Ontario